I’m super excited to review the new Casio PX-870 digital piano, which has just been released in the US.

 Beginners will benefit from the Lesson mode, where you can play along with one of the 60 built-in songs as well as mute one hand’s part to practice.

-More experienced players will enjoy using the Concert Play feature, which allows you to play one of the 10 different tunes along with an orchestra accompaniment.
+More experienced players will enjoy using the Concert Play feature, which allows you to play one of the 10 different tunes along with the orchestra accompaniment.

 Great recording capabilities are another important plus of the PX-870.